grnhse/greenhouse-api-docs/source/includes/harvest/_introduction.md

 X-RateLimit-Remaining: 49
 ```

-Harvest API requests are limited to the amount specified in the returned `X-RateLimit-Limit` header, per 10 seconds.
-Check the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers to see how many more requests are permitted before you're throttled.
+Harvest API requests for approved Greenhouse partners and customer-built custom integrations are limited to the amount specified in the returned `X-RateLimit-Limit` header, per 10 seconds.
+Unlisted vendors may be subject to additional rate limits.

 Exceeding the limit will return an `HTTP 429` response.
-In the `HTTP 429` response, the `Retry-After` header includes an Epoch / Unix timestamp indicating when you can try again.
+Status requests for approved integrations can be checked using the `X-RateLimit-Remaining` header.
+In the `HTTP 429` response, the `X-RateLimit-Reset` header is the timestamp indicating when you can try again while the `Retry-After` header is the number of seconds indicating when you can try again.

 ## Pagination